themarylin/BTC-vs-Twitter/README.md

 ##Introduction

 In this project, we will be analyzing Bitcoin price changes within a 7 day time-frame and compare that to Twitter sentiment.
-(24 hours before and 24 hours after significant price changes, determined by +/-10% changes.
 This analysis will help us better understand how social media has affected, influenced, or maybe even exaggerated price changes through positive or negative sentiment.

 ###Research Questions